fluent-vue/docs/src/api/i18n-component.md

   .sign-up-label = sign up
 ```

-As you can see entire sentence uses just one translation key.
-It does not use v-html directive.
-And we can even add comments, so translators know what they are dealing with.
+The entire sentence uses a single translation key and does not use the `v-html` directive.
+It also allows for comments, so translators know what they are dealing with.

 ## API

-* Props:
+Props:
 * `path` (string): localization message key
-  * `tag` (string): html tag to generate; default is `<span>`
+* `tag` (string or `false`): html tag to generate; default is `<span>`.
+The literal `false` renders the result without a surrounding tag (Vue 3 only).
 * `args` (object): message parameters
 * `html` (boolean): whether to render HTML markup in the message; defaults to `false` which escapes any markup (if present).
 Important: only use this if you trust the translators (and their technical abilities); mistakes can break layout and malicious translations can lead to vulnerabilities.

 Message:
 ```ftl